logancyang/logancyang/README.md

 ### I'm a machine learning practitioner and software engineer

-- 👨‍💻 I’m passionate about building software, data and info products that help people live a more fulfilling life.
+- 👨‍💻 I’m passionate about creating delightful things that help people live a more fulfilling life.
-- 🎻 Outside of work, I love learning new things, playing musical instruments and making cinematic videos.
+- 🎻 Outside of work, I love music, writing, and making cinematic videos.
-- 🥅 2021 Goals:
+- 🥅 2022 Goals: become a worthy father
-  - 🏋️‍♀️  🍲  Workout, stretch and eat clean consistently.
-  - 🌅  🚚.
-Move to the west coast and start my new job.
-  - 📖  📝  Read more.
-Write a summary for each non-fiction book.
-  - ✍️  🤯  Write more.
-Post at least 12 articles through out the year.
 - 🐱 My wife and I have 2 beautiful cats, check out their [instagram](https://www.instagram.com/lulu_dover)!